 The special thing about this hike was that I didn’t know any of the participants at first.
 I recently got to know the mobile app MeetUp and can only recommend it to anyone who likes to be surrounded by new and interesting people: When you register with MeetUp, you first enter your hobbies and interests and then your place of residence.
 The app then lists all events and meetings that match your interests and take place nearby.
 Anyone can offer events at MeetUp and anyone can join them.
 I have the impression that this service is mainly used by international people.
-On our hike we had a mixed bag with Brazil, France, Poland, Serbia, Argentina and Germany.
+On our hike, we had a mixed bag with Brazil, France, Poland, Serbia, Argentina, and Germany.
 Simply great!

-Starting point of our hike was the parking lot Stocken, near Onstmettingen.
+The starting point of our hike was the parking lot Stocken, near Onstmettingen.
 We hiked a total of 16 km, most of it along the already mentioned steep flank of the Swabian Jura.
 Unfortunately, there were rain showers again and again and due to the wind, it was quite cold.
 But the castle Hohenzollern which appeared time and again between the autumnally colored trees was more than enough compensation for the moderate weather.

-Inside the Castle
+Inside Hohenzollern Castle

 After about five hours we got back to our cars.
 The sky cleared up and the sun bathed everything in golden light.
 We decided to take the cars directly to the castle and arrived only ten minutes before closing time.
 So they let us in for free and we could get an impression of this huge castle.
 The evening sunset could hardly have been more beautiful.
 A really great day!